Updated Jan. 6, 2020

 You can always add more keywords or key phrases as you notice new ones that you’d like to get rid of and have a pattern that clearly indicates the automated “thank you” kind of message.

-Our Content Marketing Director Lisa has been using this Twitter moderation rule for years.
+Our product marketing manager Lisa has been using this Twitter moderation rule for years.